 Group and Company

+2023 2022

-2023 US\$'000 2022 US\$'000
+US\$'000 US\$'000

-Balance at the beginning of the year 1,492

-Issue of perpetual securities - 2,168
+1,492

+2,168

-Redemption during the year (748) (709)
+(748) (709)

-Exchange differences - 33
+33

-Balance at the end of the year 744 1,492
+744 1,492

 Pursuant to the Debt Restructuring Plan, perpetual securities of S\$3 million were issued (the "Perpetual Securities"), The Perpetual Securities have no maturity date and have a distribution rate of 2.5% per annum, which is payable annually in arrears.
 In accordance with the terms of the Perpetual Securities, any distribution is subject to positive EBITDA and minimum cash balances of S\$5 million, any distribution not paid pursuant to the terms of the Perpetual Securities is non-cumulative and will not accrue interest.